Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Exploratory Analyses: Full Results

 \section{Exploratory Analyses: Full Results}

 This appendix reports full results tables for all clean exploratory analyses conducted after the primary confirmatory analyses.
 All experiments use temperature~$= 0.0$ for reproducibility (GPT-5.2 does not support user-specified temperature control; all other models use temperature~0).
-Sample sizes are noted per table; significance thresholds follow the main text ($\pm 3$~pp for practical relevance).
+Sample sizes are noted per table.
+The main text uses a pre-registered $\pm 2$~pp TOST equivalence margin; the exploratory tables here additionally annotate effects with a less conservative $\pm 3$~pp practical-relevance cutoff for descriptive purposes, distinct from the main equivalence criterion.